PurdueCAM2Project/Training/ImageTeam/week_2/week_2.md

 ## To Submit

-- Answers to questions
+- Answers to questions.
-- Screenshot of complete quizzes from Coursera
+- Screenshot of complete quizzes from Coursera.
-- Upload 500 images into the google drive
+- Upload 500 images into the google drive.
-- Logisitc Regression for MNIST data in Torch7
+- Logisitc Regression for MNIST data in Torch7.
-- Logisitc Regression for MNIST data in Caffe [some help here](http://caffe.berkeleyvision.org/tutorial/net_layer_blob.html)
+- Logisitc Regression for MNIST data in Caffe. [some help here](http://caffe.berkeleyvision.org/tutorial/net_layer_blob.html)

 # Video Summary